 Preparing to Bottle Feed Your Kitten

 In order to bottle feed the kitten, you will need to gather a few supplies.
 Regular human baby bottles will likely be too big, but most pet stores have newborn kitten bottles and nipples, as well as a commercial formula specifically designed for kittens.
 If your kitten is a preemie, you will need to dropper-feed it until it's strong enough to suck on the bottle.
+Make sure to check with your veterinarian if this is the case.

 What You Need